Arthur Topham

 Arthur George Topham (19 February 1869 – 18 May 1931) was an English international footballer who played as a left half.

 Early and personal life

-Topham was born in Elson, near Ellesmere, as the youngest of six children.
+Topham was born on 19 February 1869, in Elson, near Ellesmere, as the youngest of six children.
 His brother Robert was also a footballer.
 He attended Oswestry School, followed by Keble College, Oxford, where he earned a Blue in 1890.

 Career

 Topham played club football for Casuals, Eastbourne and Chiswick Park, and also guested for Corinthian.
 He was a runner-up in the FA Amateur Cup in 1894.

-He played for Eastbourne between 1894 and 1902, when he retired.
+He played for Eastbourne between 1892 and 1903, when he retired.

 He earned one cap for England in 1894.

 Later life and death

-Topham later worked as a private tutor, dying on 18 May 1931 at the age of 62.
+Topham later worked as a private tutor, dying on 18 May 1931, aged 62, in Eastbourne.